TransformReadiness · TCO · FinOps · Migration roadmap

 What the assessment covers

-• Workload inventory and system dependency map
+• Workload inventory and dependency map

-• TCO model comparing on-premise and cloud, including hidden costs
+• TCO model including hidden costs

-• Multi-cloud or single-cloud architecture recommendation per workload
+• Architecture recommendation per workload

 • FinOps framework: tagging, alerts, RI strategy, anomaly detection